 Affiliation agreements with clinical facilities regulated by the Joint Commission on Accreditation of Hospitals (JCAHO) require that College of the Desert Health Sciences students meet specific requirements prior to being placed at a facility for a clinical rotation.
-These requirements include a recent physical examination, specific immunizations or titers, a negative TBskintest, a negative criminal background clearance and a negative drug screen.
+These requirements include a recent physical examination, specific immunizations or titers, negative TB status, and a negative criminal background clearance.
+Requirements are subject to change as specified by the clinical facility.